limistah/limistah/README.md

 # Aleem Isiaka (AI)

-Hey there, I'm a Nigerian full time software Engineer and with interests in web/mobile apps, CLI tools and Cloud infrastructures.
+I'm a full-time software Engineer interested in web apps, CLI/Network tools, and Cloud infrastructures.

 You can find me on: